aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/guides/core-placement/torch-core-placement.rst

    conjunction with ``NEURON_RT_NUM_CORES`` (:ref:`torch_placement_default`)
 2. For more specific core placement for NeuronCore Pipelined models, then ``NEURONCORE_GROUP_SIZES`` should be used (:ref:`torch_placement_ncg`).
-3. Finally, for even more granular control, then the experimental explicit placement APIs may be used (:ref:`torch_placement_explicit`).
+3. Finally, for even more granular control, then the beta explicit placement APIs may be used (:ref:`torch_placement_explicit`).

 .. contents:: Table of Contents